T1taniumF0rge-Industries-Inc/Software/README.md

 > [!WARNING]
 >
-> Some of our programs in the [`InstallerSoft/Windows`](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft) folder will report to most AV's as being viruses.
-However, unless a program is *explicitely* marked as a virus or a program that may crash, you can trust this repository.
-Some installers will even come with *.nsi files and the source so that you may check what the script is made out of, for any type of *sneaky* viruses.
+> Some of our programs in the [`InstallerSoft/Windows`](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft) folder may report to some AV's as being viruses (most likely in-house repackaged NSIS installers and other programs).
+However, unless a program is *explicitely* marked as a virus or a program that may crash your computer, you can trust this repository.
+Some installers will even come with *.nsi files and the source (usually in a *.zip file) so that you may check what the script is made out of, for any type of *sneaky* viruses.
 We will ***not*** be liable for **any damages caused by any programs in the `InstallerSoft/Windows` folder *in your possession! (this includes, but is not limited to, modification, execution or download of the files)***.
 You may choose to leave this repository if you do not feel comfortable with the above statement.

 ## Amount of programming languages: